 Below we present a small example of how revenue caps are set for DSOs in the Netherlands.
 As this is done in the same way for electricity and for gas, here we deal with gas exclusively.
 The example is simplified, and the data and numbers below are fictitious.
-Note that Dutch RPs legally have a length of three to five years.
-The exact length of a specific period is set each time, and each time the base year is the average of the three years t-4, t-3, and t-2, where t is the starting year of the period.
-However, for the sake of simplicity below we assume that the base year is just t-2.
-The current period started in 2022 and lasts five years, i.e. ends 31 December 2026.
+Note that the length of RPs must legally be within three to five years.
+The exact length is determined separately for each RP, and may differ from the previous period.
+In each RP the allowed revenue in the base year is based on the cost average of three previous years.
+The years t-4, t-3, and t-2 are selected as base years, where t is the starting year of the regulatory period.
+For the sake of simplicity however, we assume in the example below that only t-2 is used as a base year.
+The current period lasts five years, from 2022 up until 2026.
 Our example refers to this period.

-We assume that the real WACC for that period is set to 3% and that for the preceding period this is 5%.
+Assume that the real WACC for that period is equal to 3%.
+Also assume that the real WACC for the preceding period is 5%.
 Suppose we have a CPI of 1% for all years.

 Let A, B, and C be three DSOs.
-For each DSO the revenue cap is calculated by bringing the DSOs into a situation of yard stick competition.
+For each DSO the revenue cap is calculated by comparing the DSOs through artificial yard stick competition.
 To this end, we take the following steps for each DSO individually: